mizutanilab/MCTrace/README.md

 </UL>

 ## How to use
-We believe that this program is self-explanatory, but the following tips should be helpful.
+We believe that this program is self-explanatory.
+The following tips might be helpful, but some of them are outdated.

 <B>Installation</B>
 Download the MCTrace executable and parameter file "paramstd.txt" to any folder you like.